trevordbunch/cis411_lab0_req/labreports/Lab_isaacparada.md

 #### Business:
-Add convenience to student’s lives.
+Will add convenience to student’s lives.
-Be reliable and well coordinated.
+Will be reliable and timely.
-Food needs to reach customer in a reasonable time.
+Food must reach customer in a reasonable time.
 Delivery menu must be catered specifically for items that can be reasonably transported.

 #### User: